Alecadabra/DisplacementMonitor/docs/app-install/README.md

 first-party Google Play Store.

-If your device is running Android 8 ('Oreo', Released 2017) or above, navigate to 'Install unknown apps' in Settings.
+If your device is running Android 8 ('Oreo', Released 2017) or above, navigate to 'Install unknown apps' in Settings (Most settings apps have a search bar to aid in finding this).
 Select the web browser you will use to download the app and allow app installs from it.

 Otherwise, if your device is running Android 7.1 ('Nougat', Released 2016) or below, navigate to 'Unknown Sources' in Settings > Security and switch the setting on.